While eating full meals and avoiding processed food is always the best option on a Whole30, these ten Whole30 snacks can save you in a pinch!

-A few dried apricots with a handful of cashews make the perfect sweet/salty combo.
+Going back to the fruit and nuts, a few dried apricots with a handful of cashews make the perfect sweet/salty combo.

 Enjoyed this post?
 Be sure to also check out our Tips & Tricks for an Easy Whole30, our Whole30 Q&A and our Whole30 shopping lists: Aldi Whole30 Shopping List, Costco Whole30 Shopping List and Trader Joe's Whole30 Shopping List!